stratum/stratum/stratum/docs/configurators.md

 ### OnlpSfpConfigurator tests <a name="sfp_configurator_test"></a>

 The OnlpSfpConfigurator class uses the //stratum/hal/lib/phal/onlp:sfp_configurator_test target to run some sanity tests on the Sfp Configurator.
-It should be noted that you will need to run your stratum dev environment with the "privileged" flag in order to run the test program (i.e. run "./setup_dev_env.sh -- --privileged").

 To run these tests you can use the following command from the stratum dev environment to build the test program:
 ```